 2. The seats don’t fully recline

-Another reason why I don’t like exit row seats is that the seats don’t recline in some instances.
+Another reason why I don’t like exit row seats is that the seats don’t always recline.
 For example, on aircraft where there are two (or more) rows of exit row seats, the seats with another exit row behind won’t recline.
-This is done in order to prevent blocking the exit in the event of an emergency, and it totally makes sense.
+This is done in order to prevent blocking the exit in the event of an emergency.
 But it can still be annoying if you’re in one of those seats on longer flight.

 Don’t give me wrong – I’ve never been the type of person who instantly slams the seat back as far as it will go as soon as I sit down.
 An inch or two of recline is just the amount that I need to take some of the pressure off my lower back on longer flights.